laurosilvacom/Notes-A-Beginners-Guide-to-React-2020/10-Style-React-Components-with-className-and-inline-Styles.md

 );
 ```

-- The style property is wrapped in two sets of curly braces, one to interpolate JavaScript and the second to define the object.
+- The style property is wrapped in **two sets of curly braces**, one to interpolate JavaScript and the second to define the object.

 ```js
 function Box({ style, size, className = '', ...rest }) {